 Original Mama Bear, Wendy Warren, deeply committed to providing families the support they need, signed on to the Board to run the monthly support group meetings.
 Under the mentorship of the 45-year-old Los Angeles PFLAG chapter and its President, Mariette Sawchuck, the emerging South Bay chapter trained 12 members of the community to serve as support group facilitators.
 Among the facilitators were several members of LGBTQ+-affirming ministries at local Catholic churches.

-The Manhattan Beach/South Bay PFLAG chapter was officially incorporated on August 14, 2018, and will hold its first monthly support group meeting on October 2, 2018 from 7:00 to 9:00 p.m.
-Meetings will continue thereafter the first Tuesday of every month.
-Meetings will be held in the Fireside Room at the Manhattan Beach Community Church located at 303 S. Peck Ave., Manhattan Beach, CA 90266.
+The Manhattan Beach/South Bay PFLAG chapter was officially incorporated on August 14, 2018, and held its first monthly support group meeting on October 2, 2018 from 7:00 to 9:00 p.m.
+Meetings take place the first Tuesday of every month.
+Meetings are held in the Fireside Room at the Manhattan Beach Community Church located at 303 S. Peck Ave., Manhattan Beach, CA 90266.